Newspaper Page Text

 by Attorney Johnson, the jury was

-byought back into the room and
+brought back into th:* room and

 Judge McElroy instructed the jury

-that the comments upon Peterson’s
+that the comments upon Peterson s

 being moved around to have no

-bearing upon the guilt or inocence
+bearing upon the guilt or inocenee

-_either for or against him.
-Prior
+-cither for or against him Brio

-to that time, Peterson’s arms and
+to that time.
+Peterson's arms and

 legs had been exhibited to the jury

-over the protest of the state attor
+over the protest of the state attur

-wey and it was intended by the de
+vey and it was intended by the de

 fense to prove that, on testimony

-brought out by the state itselt. that
+brought out by the state itself, that

 Peterson was in a better physical